 After the session, you should feel more relaxed and confident about flying.
 Most people need around 3-6 sessions to overcome their fear, but this will vary from person to person.

-If you’re interested in finding out more about hypnotherapy and how it can help you, please get in touch.
+If you’re interested in finding out more about hypnotherapy and how it can help you, please get in touch or book a free 30-minute hypnotherapy consultation.
 David is a qualified and experienced hypnotherapist who has helped hundreds of people overcome their fear of flying.
 He offers both face to face as well online sessions, so you can choose which option works best for your needs!